DHTMLX/docs-suite/docs/data_collection/api/datacollection_group_method.md

 }]);
 ~~~

-- a grouping with the use of the `showMissed` property
+- grouping with the use of the `showMissed` property

 ~~~jsx {12-16}
 const grid = new dhx.Grid("grid_container", {